All Notes

 -

-Cryptography involves techniques like the Caesar cipher, polyalphabetic cipher, and one-time pad to secure messages.
+Cryptography involves techniques like the Caesar cipher and one-time pad to secure messages.
+These methods use shifting and random sequences to encrypt data.

 -